February 11, 2023

 Let’s find out more about trend analysis, its benefits, and real-life examples.

 Trend analysis is computed using numerical data.
-This information is usually historical data, either traditional data in the form of a company’s profit taken from its public financial statements or alternative data, such as the number of job postings of a competitor in the past five years.
+This information is usually historical data, either traditional data in the form of a company’s performance taken from its public financial statements or public web data, such as the number of job postings of a competitor in the past five years.
 When adding numerical data to a chart, you will be able to identify three types of trends.